Harry Hadden-Paton On Stage - Theater Credits, Bio and Tickets

 Since Downton, Mr. Hadden-Paton has starred as Hans von Enke in "Wallander," as Gaston in "Versailles," and, most recently, as Martin Charteris in Netflix's Golden Globe-winning series "The Crown".

-Since March 15, 2018, he is making his New York stage debut in the iconic role of Henry Higgins in Lerner & Loewe's classic musical My Fair Lady at Lincoln Center.
+On March 15, 2018, he made his New York stage debut in the iconic role of Henry Higgins in Lerner & Loewe's classic musical My Fair Lady at Lincoln Center Theater, receiving a Theatre World Award, Drama Desk nomination and his first Tony Award nomination in the category of "Best Performance by an Actor in a Leading Role in a Musical."
+He remained with the production through July 6, 2019.